 What This Tool Is Not

 This is not a clinical risk prediction tool.
-It cannot tell you whether you will or won't develop psychosis.
+It cannot tell you whether you will or won't develop a specific positive or negative outcome of using cannabis.
 The science is still evolving, effect sizes are modest, and genetics is just one piece of a complex puzzle that includes family history, age of first use, frequency, potency, trauma history, and other factors.

 Specifically, this tool: